Ludmila Ezhova: Eponymous skill

 Ezhova has one eponymous skill listed in the Code of Points.

-More informations about the move can be found on the new gymnastics'database

 Post-retirement

 Ezhova-Grebenkova was a team and rec coach at Southeastern Gymnastics in Charlotte, North Carolina, along with her husband Georgy Grebenkov, also a former Olympic gymnast.
-Up until early 2018 she was a Gymnastics coach at WOGA Gymnastics.
+Up until early 2018 she was a gymnastics coach at WOGA Gymnastics.

 As of spring of 2018 she and her husband own and coach at Golden Grip Gymnastics in Plano, Texas.